Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

 Let us now explain the main ideas.
-The construction of $\fB_G$ is a key ingredient and actually already appears in \cite[\S~2]{Li21b} in a slightly different context.
+The construction of $\fB_G$ is a key ingredient.
+The underlying category of $\fB_G$ actually already appeared in \cite[\S~2]{Li21b} in the context of finiteness properties, but the extra structure making $\fB_G$ a small permutative category has not been exploited before.
 For us, the key insight is that for general ample groupoids, we can replace the small permutative categories constructed from Cantor algebras in \cite{SW} in the setting of Higman-Thompson groups by the categories of bisections $\fB_G$.
 This allows us to treat general ample groupoids, for which the notion of Cantor algebras is not available.
 Actually, from the point of view of groupoids, $\fB_G$ is more natural because it takes into account all compact open subspaces of the unit space of our groupoid, whereas for groupoids giving rise to Higman-Thompson groups, the small permutative categories constructed from Cantor algebras in \cite{SW} are only subcategories of our $\fB_G$.
 To create the structure of a small permutative category starting with compact open bisections of our ample groupoid $G$, the idea of amplification is crucial, i.e., we pass from $G$ to $\cR \times G$.
-Here $\cR$ is the groupoid with unit space $\Nz = \gekl{1, 2, 3, \dotsc}$ given by $\cR = \bigcup_N \cR_N$, where $\cR_N$ is the full equivalence relation on $\gekl{1, \dotsc, N}$.
+Here $\cR$ is the full equivalence relation on $\Nz = \gekl{1, 2, 3, \dotsc}$, i.e., $\cR = \Nz \times \Nz$ with the discrete topology.
 On the C*-algebraic level, this corresponds to passing to matrix algebras, an idea which is at the heart of K-theory.
 Actually, if we are willing to replace $\bmF(G)$ by $\bmF(\cR \times G)$, then our results above are unconditionally true, i.e., they do not need the assumptions that $\Gn$ has no isolated points, and that $G$ is minimal and has comparison (see Thereom~\ref{thm:GroupCompl} and the results in \S~\ref{s:App}).
 In particular, we obtain a proof, for general ample groupoids, of a modified AH-conjecture with $\bmF(\cR \times G)$ in place of $\bmF(G)$ (see Theorem~\ref{thm:H2H0H1H1} and Remark~\ref{rem:AmplifiedAHConj}).